thinkingmachines/linksight-2018/README.md

     If you are a member of the official LinkSight development team, you can ask for access to the template with secrets filled in.

-1. Install postgresql and run the following in `psql`:
+1. Install postgresql and run the following:

     ```sh
     createdb linksight